 This doesn’t necessarily mean that you have to sacrifice style, however.
 Leather flats with arch support like Forward are perfect for the office or to grab drinks with a friend.
 For casual weekend events, comfy active footwear like Star offers laid-back style.
 These are also perfect if you are wondering how to treat bunions.

-While supportive sandals with arch support are a must-have, flat flip flops are a big no. Flip flops offer no arch support, very little padding, and a terrible fit.
+While supportive sandals with arch support are a must-have, flat flip flops are a big no when shopping for heel spur shoes.
+Flip flops offer no arch support, very little padding, and a terrible fit.
 They can break at any moment and leave you shoeless, plus with a heel spur you are undoubtedly going to feel pain wearing such an unsupportive shoe.
-Go ahead and throw yours away and invest in quality sandals like Double U, instead.
+Go ahead and throw yours away and invest in a nice pair of sandals.

 - Choosing a selection results in a full page refresh.